18 Communication Tips That Will Make People Love You

 Here are 18 smart tips that can improve your networking, friendships, career and dating life by making people love you.

 Compliments and Affirmations

 1. Say “I’d love to hear more” when someone is obviously excited about something.
-Let their passion enthuse you, and dive right into what they’re saying.
-The details they’ll share will help you build a closer bond, and your sincere interest will mark you out as a great listener.
+Let their passion enthuse you!
+Dive right into what they’re saying.
+The details they’ll share will help you build a closer bond.
+Plus, your sincere interest will mark you out as a great listener.

 2. Tell people about the positive impact they have on you.
 If you feel authentic, happier or more like your best self around someone, let them know.
 This gives them a sense of playing a meaningful role in your world, whether it’s with respect to your personal life or something more professional.